Arlen22/TiddlyServer/README.md

 ## Installation

+If upgrading from a previous release of TiddlyServer, do not copy the new files into the old distribution.
+Unzip the new folder and only copy `settings.json` into it from the old folder.

 Another TiddlyWiki user has written an install guide.
 It is clear and concise, and will be useful for the average user.

 https://www.didaxy.com/introduction-to-tiddlyserver